-- Upon completion of the certificate in Commercial Music: Music Business, students will be able to analyze and evaluate standard contracts and legal procedures in the music industry. - Upon completion of the certificate in Commercial Music: Music Business, students will be able to develop a variety of approaches for marketing and promoting musical ensembles. - Upon completion of the certificate in Commercial Music: Music Business, students will be able to develop strategies to solve challenges of self employment in the music industry.
+- Upon completion of the Certificate of Achievement in Commercial Music: Music Business, students will be able to analyze and evaluate standard contracts and legal procedures in the music industry. - Upon completion of the Certificate of Achievement in Commercial Music: Music Business, students will be able to develop a variety of approaches for marketing and promoting musical ensembles. - Upon completion of the Certificate of Achievement in Commercial Music: Music Business, students will be able to develop strategies to solve challenges of self employment in the music industry.